Buffalo Stadium: Regular use

-The stadium opened on April 11, 1928, with a 7-5 win over the Waco Cubs as well as an infamous cushion fight.
+The stadium opened on April 11, 1928, with a 7-5 win over the Waco Cubs.
 15,000 fans were in attendance, and it was the largest crowd ever to have watched a baseball game in Houston at that time.
 Previously, the record had been only 8,300 set in 1925.
 Texas Governor Dan Moody threw the ceremonial first pitch, while Houston Mayor Oscar F. Holcombe served as catcher and Houston businessman Jesse H. Jones served as umpire.

 On March 21, 1931, the Chicago White Sox and New York Giants played an exhibition game at Buffalo Stadium that was the first night game between two major league ball clubs.
 The game went on for ten innings.

 On June 11, 1950 a death occurred at the ballpark during a game between Houston and the Tulsa Oilers when a fifty-year-old laundry worker, Sanford B. Twente, committed suicide there at the press box.
 The incident was heard by those in the ballpark as well as those listening on television via KLEE-TV.
 Directly after the suicide, a camera broadcast television footage of the man slumped over.
 The police had been told a half-hour before the incident that the man had reported to a waitress that he would kill himself.
 Upon arriving at the television booth of the press box in the sixth inning of a game, Twente told broadcaster Dick Gottlieb "I got something to tell you."
 Gottlieb, motioned the man away, and continued commentary of the game.
 Instead of leaving, Twente sat himself between Gottlieb and a television engineer.
 As the engineer attempted to remove Twente from the press box, he revealed a pistol and shot himself.
 His body then fell across the engineer.

 The stadium nearly became home to the Cardinals after the 1952 season.
 Fred Saigh, who had bought both the Cardinals and the Buffs in 1947, was on the verge of being forced out of baseball after being convicted of tax evasion, and put the Cardinals up for sale.
 The most lucrative offer from a consortium of Houston businessmen who planned to move the Cardinals to Houston.
 Under major-league rules of the day, since the Cardinals owned the Buffs, they also owned the major-league rights to Houston.
 For this reason, the only question was whether Buff Stadium could be upgraded to major league standards in time for the 1952 season.
 However, at the 11th hour, Saigh took a somewhat lower offer from Anheuser-Busch.

 The stadium was renamed, in similar fashion to the St. Louis Cardinals' Sportsman's Park, to "Busch Stadium" in 1958 to honor the Busch family.
 At the same time, the Buffs transferred to the Triple-A American Association as the Cardinals' top affiliate.
 Although the team was sold to Marty Marion on November 26, 1958, Busch Stadium remained under the ownership of the Anheuser-Busch company.